 Feral Cats = $20 includes surgery, Rabies vaccine, Distemper vaccine, deworming, and mandatory ear tip.

 Dogs = $50 includes surgery only.
-This is open to residents of Iroquois County who receive government assistance OR cannot afford to have their dog altered at a Veterinary Clinic.
+This is open to residents of Iroquois County ONLY who receive government assistance OR cannot afford to have their dog altered at a regular Veterinary Clinic.

 Pet Wellness Services:

 ICARe offers many discount services for cats and dogs such as Deworming, Microchipping, Distemper Vaccines, flea medication, nail trimming, and ear cleaning.
 These services are available to the public year-round, during business hours.
 No appointment is required!
 Payment is cash ONLY, and checks cannot be accepted.
 All dogs must be leashed and cats must arrive in a carrier.

 Feline Distemper (FVRCP) = $5